Skip to main content

 Dolma

-Stuffed vegetables (peppers, zucchini, or onions) filled with rice and minced meat.
-Sogan dolma (stuffed onion) is a Mostar specialty.
+Vegetables such as peppers, zucchini, or onions hollowed out and filled with rice and minced meat.
+The onion version, sogan dolma, is a Mostar specialty.

 Kajmak